Best Colleges for Women’s Soccer

 North Carolina Tar Heels

-The absolute powerhouse of women’s college soccer, the team from the University of North Carolina has been in every single NCAA tournament since the tournament was founded in 1982.
-They’ve won more than half the tournaments, claiming 21 out of a possible 41 national championships.
-To put that into perspective, no other team has won more than three.
-It’s been a bit of a dry spell recently (for North Carolina’s own incredibly high standards) with the last national title coming in 2012, but they were in the final in last year’s tournament.
+The absolute powerhouse of women’s college soccer, the team from the University of North Carolina (UNC) has been in every single NCAA tournament since the tournament was founded in 1982.
+They’ve won more than half the tournaments, claiming 23 out of a possible 44 national championships.
+To put that into perspective, no other team has won more than four.

 Florida State Seminoles

 Florida State Seminoles are a reasonably new addition to the women’s college soccer landscape, as the team was only founded in 1995.
 The first few years were difficult, but they’ve been a powerhouse in the 21st century.
-They’ve made every NCAA tournament since 2000 and have won the national championship three times, with all wins coming in the last decade.
-They’ve been in the College Cup (college soccer’s final four) 13 times.
+They’ve made every NCAA tournament since 2000 and have won the national championship four times, with all wins coming since 2013.

 Many notable players have worn a Seminoles shirt.
-Current Seminole player Heather Payne is in the Ireland squad for the 2023 FIFA Women’s World Cup and started their opening game against Australia.
-Mama Yamaguchi and Jaelin Howell have won the Hermann Trophy for the best college soccer player of the year, with Dagný Brynjarsdóttir and Jenna Nighswonger finishing runners up.
+Former Seminole player Heather Payne was in the Ireland squad for the 2023 FIFA Women’s World Cup and started their opening game against Australia.
+Mama Yamaguchi and Jaelin Howell have won the Hermann Trophy for the best college soccer player of the year, with Dagný Brynjarsdóttir and Jenna Nighswonger finishing runners-up.
 Natalia Kuikka and Jaelin Howell have won the Honda Sports Award.

 UCLA Bruins

-The defending national champions UCLA Bruins have made the NCAA tournament every year since 1997, except 2015.
+Recent national champions UCLA Bruins have made the NCAA tournament every year since 1997, except 2015.
 They’ve brought the national title back to Los Angeles twice, in 2013 and 2022.
 Recently they’ve invested more in the soccer team, moving to the soccer-specific Wallis Annenberg Stadium in 2018.
-Last season’s rivalry game against the California Golden Bears was attended by over 2,000 fans.
+They’re well followed too, with some of their games attracting crowds of more than 2,000 people.

-Last season’s title winning team included star players such as Nicaragua international Jackie Gilday.
-Notable former players include Ashley Sanchez, who is in this year’s World Cup squad for the USA, as well as Lauren Holiday, Sydney Leroux, Mallory Swanson (née Pugh), Abby Dahlkemper and Sam Mewis, all of whom have played more than 70 games for the US national team.
+2023’s title-winning team included star players such as Nicaragua international Jackie Gilday.
+Notable former players include Ashley Sanchez, who was in the World Cup squad for the USA, as well as Lauren Holiday, Sydney Leroux, Mallory Swanson (née Pugh), Abby Dahlkemper and Sam Mewis, all of whom have played more than 70 games for the US national team.

 Duke Blue Devils

 The Duke Blue Devils women’s soccer team was founded in 1988.
-Showing admirable consistency, they’ve only had two head coaches since then, with current head coach Robbie Church having been in the position since 2001.
-The Blue Devils have never won a national championship, but have finished as runners up three times.
+Showing admirable consistency, they’ve only had three head coaches since then.
+The Blue Devils have never won a national championship, but have finished as runners-up three times.
 They’ve been consistently good in the last few years, having made the quarterfinals in the last three NCAA tournaments.

-Michelle Cooper won the Hermann Trophy playing for Duke last year.
+Michelle Cooper won the Hermann Trophy playing for Duke in 2023.
 Other notable former players include international footballers Imani Dorsey (USA), Toni Payne (Nigeria) and Natasha Anasi (Iceland).

 Notre Dame Fighting Irish